leonbcode/leonbcode/README.md

 > You are asking in which specific fields I have collected experience over the years? - great question!

 > My journey began with various small Java applications.
 > Since then Java is my most preferred language.
-I'm using Java to this day in most of my projects, for example in borad (my version of tic-tac-toe).
+I'm using Java to this day in most of my projects.
 > In the past I've also been working on some c++ projects, like image-to-ascii.
 > C#, JS, and Python are also languages I'm familiar with.